ALPHACAM Creates Unique Items For Conran Brainchild

 “Each vessel had to be completed within a week, and I wasn’t even sure if our machine was capable of doing it.
-This is where Alphacam came in, both as a software package, and as a Group.”
-Alphacam Technical Manager Andrew Harfield spent two days at Benchmark, advising them on the full process.
+This is where ALPHACAM came in, both as a software package, and as a Group.”
+ALPHACAM Technical Manager Andrew Harfield spent two days at Benchmark, advizing them on the full process.
 His first recommendation was to adopt 3+2 machining, which Colin White had not undertaken before.

 Andrew Harfield also assisted in setting up an additional workplane to access the harder-to-reach areas.
 “We couldn’t get down to the lower aspects, but the different workplane gave enough definition with the 4 mm bullnose to get in to give a perfect finish,” says Colin White.

 Several pieces of stock were set up in Part Modeler.
 “Because both vessels get smaller towards the top, we didn’t want to machine away something that wasn’t going to be part of the actual finished piece, so we needed to use more than one billet of wood for each one.”
 The first vessel comprised six billets, and was 700 mm long and 400 mm high, with a 350 mm diameter.
 The second, produced from three billets, was 450 mm by 750 mm, with a diameter of 350 mm.